bucsspring2024/final-project-alpha/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=14588397&assignment_repo_type=AssignmentRepo)

-:warning: Everything between << >> needs to be replaced (remove << >> after replacing)

 # The Road Trip
 ## CS110 Final Project   Spring, 2024

 ## Team Members

-*** Jeremy Luk
+Jeremy Luk

 ## Project Description

-*** I want to create a game similar to Oregon Trail where the player is trying to reach a destination and at certain locations,the player will encounter different options that will impact their progress.
+I want to create a game similar to Oregon Trail where the player is trying to reach a destination and at certain locations,the player will encounter different options that will impact their progress.
 Some choices can impact future choices and some choices are randomized and based on luck.

 ## GUI Design